 The work Trinitas requires can put a strain on parents and students, but, as uncomfortable as it is to hear, that’s the way it ought to be.
 School should be hard.
 Why?
-Hard work brings a profit.
+Because hard work brings a profit (Prov.
+14:23).

 Think of something good.
 Is it easily acquired?
 Now something beautiful… Now true… The world our Father created yields its fruit only to laborers like the ant in Proverbs 6.
 Students who are allowed to grumble about memorizing an additional five vocabulary words or to roll their eyes when required to show all of their math work are being prepared to live life lazily.